origo-map/origo/README.md

 The project is licensed under the BSD 2-clause license.
 It is specified in the [license file](LICENSE.txt).

 ## Contact
-If you want to get in contact with us, please join our chat on slack.com using this invitation: [origo-map.slack.com](https://join.slack.com/t/origo-map/shared_invite/enQtMjU0OTQ5MzcxMDQ3LTIwYzFiZjdmODJiYmQwZTUxNmIxZWM2NzljOWRiZTUyOWNlMWUxYzQ5ZGQwMTRkYzdkM2IyMGE5ZTQ4MTM4NDM).
+If you want to get in contact with us and other users of Origo then please join our chat on discord using this invitation: [origo.map](https://discord.gg/NWRAkWAXQ3).

 On [https://origo-map.github.io/archive/](https://origo-map.github.io/archive/) you can take part of our newsletter and read about our meetups.